StopDDoS/Research/cloudflare.md

 ```

-# Important: block cloudflare access to your backend server.
+# Important: block non-cloudflare access to your backend server.
 Attackers can often still find your backend IP through a ssl certificate or host header spoofing.
 It is recommended to block non-cloudflare traffic.
 For how to do that, see https://frankindev.com/2020/11/18/allow-cloudflare-only-in-nginx/